 Developing a dry room for an advanced lithium-ion battery production lab is a precise task requiring ultra-low dew point levels.
-The task becomes monumental when that lab project also required renovating an existing space, isolating it from the rest of an occupied building and placing needed mechanical equipment two floors above.
-Working together, the teams from Scientific Climate Systems (SCS), Munters and Innovative Air Systems provided the expertise needed to design and develop a world-class lab and ensure consistent and accurate conditions were met.
-The setting for this complex assignment is the University of Michigan Energy Institute’s Battery Lab in Ann Arbor, Mich.
-The facility offers university researchers, materials scientists and engineers, as well as suppliers and manufacturers, state-of-the-art equipment to develop less expensive and longer lasting energy-storage devices for grid storage, transportation and consumer products.
+The task becomes monumental when that lab project also included the renovation of an existing space, isolating it from the rest of an occupied building and placing needed mechanical equipment two floors above.
+Working together, teams from Scientific Climate Systems (SCS), Munters and Innovative Air Systems designed and developed a world-class lab, ensuring consistent and accurate conditions were met.
+The assignment was undertaken at the University of Michigan Energy Institute’s Battery Lab in Ann Arbor, Mich.
+The facility offers state-of-the-art equipment for university researchers, materials scientists and engineers, and suppliers and manufacturers, to develop less expensive and longer lasting energy-storage devices for grid storage, transportation and consumer products.
 “Our primary focus in the dry room is electrolyte filling and final cell assembly for lithium-ion batteries,” said Greg Less, Ph.D., senior laboratory manager with the University of Michigan Energy Institute.
-“Having a moisture-free environment is essential for longevity and safety in lithium-ion batteries.”
-Houston-based SCS, specializes in designing and installing precise low humidity environmental conditions for dry rooms, with more than 200 installations worldwide, was selected to design and build the dry room.
-The work encompassed a complete integration, mechanical systems, controls for monitoring and dapting to ambient conditions and all the equipment needed to achieve design requirements.
+“A moisture-free environment is essential for longevity and safety in lithium-ion batteries.”
+Houston-based SCS, specializing in designing and installing precise low humidity environmental conditions for dry rooms, with more than 200 installations worldwide, was selected to design and build the dry room.
+The work encompassed a complete integration, mechanical systems, controls for monitoring and adapting to ambient conditions and all the needed equipment to achieve design requirements.

 Developing the 700-square foot lab presented several unique challenges.
 For one, the project required converting an existing, second story space in a three-story building into a dry room.